enst/ippbx-callcentre-API/Home.md

   {"regex" : ".*" , "dialplan" : "external"}
 ]
 ```
-{context} is the dialplan context in FreeSWITCH. "default" if for internal extension; "public" is for inbound calls from external.
+{context} is the dialplan context in FreeSWITCH. "default" is for calls originate from internal extension; "public" is for inbound calls from external.
+In Redis, they should be stored in routes:default or routes:public.

 # Dialplan